wix/Detox/docs/Guide.Migration.md

 Previously, to enable log recording you just had to specify `--artifact-location` arg.
 Currently, you need to tell that explicitly via a new CLI flag: `--record-logs all` or `--record-logs failing`.

 Notice that `--artifact-location` became sensitive to whether you end your directory path with a slash or not.
-It follows the next convention:
+It has the next convention:

 * If you want to create automatically a subdirectory with timestamp and configuration name (to avoid file overwrites upon consquent re-runs), specify a path to directory that *does not end* with a slash.
 * Otherwise, if you want to put artifacts straight to the specified directory (in a case where you make a single run only, e.g. on CI), *add a slash* to the end.